-The general limiting factor of the performance of a building façade in term of noise attenuation is the glazing.
-In order to achieve the internal noise levels established in DP&E Guideline, the minimum recommended glazing types for the facades of the proposed childcare centre are presented in Table 20 and Figure 5.
+In order to achieve the internal noise levels established in AS2107 and the DoP Guideline, the minimum recommended glazing types for the facades of the proposed development are presented in Table 17 below.
+These glazing types correspond to the figures in Appendix B showing the locations on the façade that we require each glass performance type.
 The glazing types presented below should be considered as the minimum to achieve the required internal noise levels.
 Greater glazing thicknesses may be required for structural loading, wind loading, thermal requirements etc.